giantswarm/docs/src/content/guides/prepare-aws-account-for-tenant-clusters/index.md

 When requesting a service limit increase, you will be asked for a description of your use case.
 You can use this text for the purpose:

-> We intend to run multiple Kubernetes clusters in this account, potentially used by various roles within globally distributed teams.
+> We intend to run multiple Kubernetes clusters in this account, potentially used by various globally distributed teams.
 We will be creating and deleting new clusters frequently.

 > Each cluster needs its own VPC for security/isolation reasons and its own